Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 How to get to Valletta from the airport?

-You can use the public bus: X4 bus line connects Malta international airport with the capital.
+You can use the public bus: the X4 bus line connects Malta international airport with the capital.
 The bus stop is just outside the airport terminal, across the road from the Departures Hall.

 How to visit Vittoriosa, Senglea and Cospicua from Valletta?